-Starting from these tags we’ve defined our own main semantic sections, an annotation that aims to be a simplification of the HTML5’s semantic elements while yielding a rough blockout of the web page.
+Starting from these tags we’ve defined our own main semantic sections.
+It’s an annotation that aims to be a simplification of the HTML5’s semantic elements, while yielding a rough blockout of the web page.
 The sections we ended up defining are:

-We’ve kept the nav, header and footer from the HTML5 notation, and aggregated a bunch of the other tags under the content section.
+We’ve kept the nav, header, and footer from the HTML5 notation.
+And we aggregated a bunch of the other tags under the content section.
 We’ve also included the form semantic tag and defined a new section control.
 Control is meant to define any menu bar or toolbar which contains a set of inputs used to sort or filter data.

 The process of identifying the semantic meaning of an HTML element can be viewed as a classification problem that can be solved through supervised learning.
 If you know how supervised machine learning works (even if superficially), then you know that in order to train a model you require large amounts of annotated data in order for your model to learn the labels that you are trying to predict for each element.

 But nobody wants to go through thousands of websites and manually annotate each and every section… So we’ve built a Chrome extension to partially automate the process by pre-parsing the website based on a collection of heuristics.

 “A heuristic, is any approach to problem solving, learning, or discovery that employs a practical method, not guaranteed to be optimal, perfect, logical, or rational, but instead sufficient for reaching an immediate goal.”

 It was clear that we didn’t want to make all of this labeling work manually.
 We’ve started to dissect what makes us think that a certain element obviously serves a certain function.
 What makes a nav bar a nav bar?
 Well… it’s usually a list, it contains anchor tags.
 It’s either a long horizontal element in the top part of the page or a vertical one on the left.
 We might find certain keywords within its inner HTML and so on and so forth…